Quantum-Accelerators/quacc/docs/dev/recipes/jobs.md

 ## Requirements and Recommendations

-In quacc, jobs are defined as Python functions that are decorated with `@job`.
+In quacc, jobs are defined as Python functions that are decorated with `#!Python @job`.

 The following are requirements for jobs: